At the Top of the Tree

 - The leaseholder.

-Both leaseholder and freeholders enter into covenants contained within the lease.
-The freeholder will covenant to give quiet enjoyment (this is implied) and to carry out the repairs and maintenance of the common areas as it is the freeholder who owns them.
-These common areas are comprised of the structure, the building, gardens, paths, garages and any outbuildings and inside, the plant rooms, lift motor rooms, and meter cupboards and any other areas that are now owned by individual leaseholders.
-Freeholders may also covenant to give (in some blocks), caretakers, scheme managers and porters.
-Most freeholders will however use the services of a managing agent to comply with their covenants on their behalf but it will be leaseholders who pay for the services they give.
+Like leaseholders, freeholders will enter into covenants (promises) to do certain things.
+One such covenant is that of quiet enjoyment (this is implied) which is a promise that leaseholders will be able to enjoy the use of the premises in undisturbed peace.
+They will also covenant to carry out the repairs and maintenance of the common areas because they own them.
+The structure, the building, gardens, paths, garages and any outbuildings and inside a block of flats, the plant rooms, lift motor rooms, and meter cupboards are all their responsibility, along with any other areas that are not owned by individual leaseholders.
+Freeholders may also covenant to provide (in some blocks), caretakers, scheme managers and porters.